romaingrude/CV/README.md

 ## Education :student:

-#### Makers Academy - Quality Engineering - (October 2023 top January 2024)
+#### Makers Academy - Quality Engineering - (October 2023 to January 2024)
 - Developed a comprehensive understanding of Quality Engineering, with a focus on Python and Java fundamentals using IntelliJ as my primary development environment.
 - Learned and maintained best practices for coding (e.g., TDD, XP Values, Agile approach).
-     * Languages: Java, JavaScript, Node, React, CSS, HTML, Ruby.
+     * Languages: Pythonn, Java, JavaScript, Node, React, CSS, HTML.
-     * Testing: Selenium, Postman, Cypress, Jest, Rspec.
+     * Testing: Selenium, Playwright, Postman, Cypress, Jest, JUnit, Pytest.
      * Databases: MongoDB, MySql, Postgres.
      * Version control: Git, GitHub.
 - Gained proficiency in end-to-end testing with Selenium, acquiring hands-on experience in automating checks and extending testing capabilities.
 - Crafted robust test suites and ensured the effective validation of software functionalities.
 - Honed skills in leveraging Java to create efficient and scalable automated tests, contributing to a holistic grasp of Quality Engineering principles and practices.
-- Cultivated a never-ending curiosity for coding and new technologies
+- Cultivated a never-ending curiosity for coding and new technologies.

 #### University of West London (September 2018 - June 2019)
 - Master of Arts in Music Performance with Studio Recording and Sound Engineering